AngelMunoz/Hox/README.md

 The core bits are somewhat low level building blocks to enable these kinds of features and possibly more in the future.
 Feel free to chime in if you have a use case that could be solved by this library!

-Check the documentation at [hox's website'](https://hox.tunaxor.me) for more details.